MicrosoftDocs/cloud-adoption-framework/docs/secure/devsecops-controls.md

 This control should be evaluated on an access level to every resource in the project, it's a required control across all DevSecOps profile levels.

-To learn more about pipeline security please visit [Securing Azure Pipelines](/azure/devops/pipelines/security/overview).
+To learn more about pipeline security, see [Securing Azure Pipelines](/azure/devops/pipelines/security/overview).

 ### Live Site Penetration Testing